andromeda/lya/tst/README.md

 ## yards
 	- t1 => simple test case -- pass

+## minimist
+	- t1 => simple test case
+	- t2repo => official test case from minimist repo all of them work -- we can add more if we want

 ## lodash
 	- t1 => simple test case to demonstate that the import works with lya
 	- t2 => expanded test to cover most usecases of lodash